-Now let’s take a deep dive into the symbolism and references I noticed in “Where Did You Sleep Last Night”, the first episode of Channel Zero’s fourth season.
+Now, let’s take a deep dive into the symbolism and references I noticed in “Bizarre Love Triangle“, the fourth episode of Channel Zero Season Four.
 My episode recaps and observations for Seasons One and Two are at SciFi4Me.com, and my observations for Season Three can be found here at Fang and Saucer.

 Dream Police Observations

 *Time to stock up on some Japanese footwear?
 Pretzel Jack’s tabi shoes are available online.